jimmy71131/amr2-web-control/README.md

    ```sh
    cd /var/www/html
    ```
 2. Replace the existing HTML file with your web controller HTML file.
+You can find the example HTML file in the [GitHub repository](https://github.com/jimmy71131/amr2-web-control).

 3. Ensure the HTML file is set up correctly.
 You can find a guide and an example HTML file here.